Table of Contents

 - Decentralization: No central authority controls public blockchains.
 Nodes (computers) from all over the world, numbering in the thousands and millions, determine their operations through consensus, ensuring they remain distributed and fully decentralized.

-- Censorship Resistance: Data on public blockchains remains free from censorship by any individual, organization, or government.
-This freedom empowers users to operate without fear of external control.
+- Censorship Resistance: Data on public blockchains remains free from censorship by any individual, organization, or government, empowering users to operate without external control.

 - Global Availability: The decentralized nature of public blockchains makes them a universal infrastructure.
 They provide a foundation for DApps, smart contracts, and other applications, allowing developers worldwide to build upon them.